renpy/renpy/sphinx/source/screen_optimization.rst

 Displayable reuse has a number of performance implications.
-It saves the cost of creating a new displayable, which may be significant for displayables that contain a lot of internal state.
+It saves the cost of creating a new displayable, which may be significant for displayables that contain a lot of internal states.
 More importantly, reusing a displayable means that in many cases, Ren'Py will not need to re-render the displayable before showing it to the user, which can lead to another significant speedup.